wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/antivirus-and-other-security-software.md

 There is little evidence to suggest that AV is effective or necessary on Chrome OS.

-Enterprise administrators can (and should) enforce application control policies based on code signatures, as described in our [detailed platform guidance](https://www.ncsc.gov.uk/collection/mobile-device-guidance/platform-guides), reducing the risk of malware infection.
+Enterprise administrators can (and should) enforce application control policies based on code signatures, as described in our [detailed platform guidance](/collection/mobile-device-guidance/platform-guides), reducing the risk of malware infection.

-Furthermore, Chrome OS only allows you to install software that has been authorised in their store (including Android store), so applications have been through the various checks that are implemented there.
+Furthermore, Chrome OS only allows you to install software that has been authorized in their store (including Android store), so applications have been through the various checks that are implemented there.

-Users who configure their Chrome OS into Developer Mode may still be able to run malicious code, so Developer Mode should be prevented using [mobile device management](https://www.ncsc.gov.uk/collection/mobile-device-guidance/choosing-and-using-mobile-device-management-services), unless needed.
+Users who configure their Chrome OS into Developer Mode may still be able to run malicious code, so Developer Mode should be prevented using [mobile device management](/collection/mobile-device-guidance/choosing-and-using-mobile-device-management-services), unless needed.

 ### **Linux**